tanya-sonker/angular-app/README.md

 ## introduction

-a simple example of how to add internationalization (i18n) to your angular application using the ngx-translate library
+a simple example to show how to add internationalization to an angular app using the ngx-translate library

 ### terms
 - **internationalization** (i18n) is the process of designing and preparing your project for use in different locales around the world